fastify/avvio/README.md

 <a name="close"></a>
 ### app.close(func(error, [context], [done]))

-Starts the shutdown procedure, the callback is called once all the registered callbacks with `onClose` has been executed.
+Starts the shutdown procedure, the callback is called once all the registered callbacks with `onClose` have been executed.

 The callback changes based on the parameters you give:
 1. If one parameter is given to the callback, that parameter will be the `error` object.
 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
-3. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.
+3. If three parameters are given to the callback, the first will be the `error` object, the second will be the top-level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.

 If no callback is provided `close` will return a Promise.